qiime2/docs/source/tutorials/sample-classifier.rst

      --output-dir moving-pictures-classifier

 This pipeline produces several outputs.
-First let's check out ``accuracy_results.qzv``, which presents classification accuracy results in the form of a confusion matrix.
+First let's check out ``accuracy_results.qzv``, which presents classification accuracy results in the form of a confusion matrix, as well as `Receiver Operating Characteristic (ROC) curves`_.
 This matrix indicates how frequently a sample is classified with the correct class vs. all other classes.
 The confusion matrix is displayed at the top of the visualization in the form of a heatmap, and below that as a table containing overall accuracy (the fraction of times that test samples are assigned the correct class).
+ROC curves are another graphical representation of the classification accuracy of a machine-learning model.
+The ROC curve plots the relationship between the true positive rate (TPR, on the y-axis) and the false positive rate (FPR, on the x-axis) at various threshold settings.
+Thus, the top-left corner of the plot represents the "optimal" performance position, indicating a FPR of zero and a TPR of one.
+This "optimal" scenario is unlikely to occur in practice, but a greater area under the curve (AUC) indicates better performance.

 .. question::
    What other metadata can we predict with ``classify-samples``?
 Take a look at the metadata columns in the ``sample-metadata`` and try some other categorical columns.
 Not all metadata can be easily learned by the classifier!